 I read an article recently about “obligation to dissent“.
 It’s an interesting phrase with some important concepts behind it.
 Some of these concepts tie closely into the principles of Agile.
 Some organisations foster a culture where dissent is welcome, others don’t.
-This is an important clue into the overall health of that organisation.
+This is an important clue to the overall health of that organisation and its culture.

 I understand the phrase “obligation to dissent” to mean people are encouraged to speak up.
 In fact, they’re obliged to.
 Rather than a “yes man” culture, where everyone toes the line, it is a culture where criticism, questioning and challenging ideas is the norm.
 Common examples I can think of where dissent is important are:

 We’ve probably all encountered examples like this.
 I believe it is healthy for an organisation to encourage people to speak up, criticise, and be transparent about bad news.
 Criticism should, of course, be thoughtful and constructive, and not harsh or personal.
 As in, “I don’t think that is a good idea”, rather than “you’re an idiot and your ideas are crap”.

 You might have heard about diversity and the large body of evidence that it is advantageous for an organisation.
 I think we can all agree on that.
 But criticism (or an environment where it is safe to criticise) is important too.
 There was a study (sorry I don’t have a link) I came across when I was doing my Masters.
 In this study, a large group of people were divided into teams, and each team was given a series of complex challenges to solve, that required teamwork and critical thinking.
 Half of the teams had a secret “plant” in the team, who was part of the study.
 Their job was to challenge and criticise other people’s ideas.
 Between rounds, the teams could “vote off” people who they didn’t think were performing.